Icinga/icinga2/doc/12-icinga2-api.md

 ### execute-command <a id="icinga2-api-actions-execute-command"></a>

 Executes a particular check/notification/event-command on a particular endpoint in the context of a particular checkable.
+Example use cases:

+* Test a check command without actually triggering notifications
+* Reboot a node via an event command
+* Test a notification command without actually reproducing the notification reason

 Send a `POST` request to the URL endpoint `/v1/actions/execute-command`.